 For an HSA, the first thing is to purchase a Qualified High-Deductible (aka HSA Compatible) health plan.
 Then set up an HSA either with the insurance company, or with another trustee (bank, etc.).
 Like any other savings account, you may only spend what you have saved.
 So, be sure to deposit funds, order checks and a debit card to cover your medical expenses.

-Anyone can set up and participate in an Health Savings Account (enrolled in Medicare), if he/she has a Qualified High-Deductible Health Plan, and is not covered by other insurance, or be claimed as a dependent on someone else's tax return.
+Remember anyone can set up an HSA so long as he or she are not enrolled in Medicare, covered by other insurance, or be claimed as a dependent on someone else's tax return.

 *Please check with your CPA and Tax advisor for complete information.